-- use of common terminology to define roles, resources, and responsibilities. - a modular organizational structure that can be scaled up or down based on size and complexity of an event. - an established chain and unity of command that immediately clarifies reporting relationships and eliminates confusion caused by multiple involved agencies with their own leadership structure. - established principles for unifying command when multiple agencies are involved. - a system that builds a manageable span of control for responders preventing overload. - Information and intelligence management
+1. Use of common terminology to define roles, resources, and responsibilities.

+- 2. A modular organizational structure that can be scaled up or down based on size and complexity of an event. - An established chain and unity of command that immediately clarifies reporting relationships and eliminates confusion caused by multiple involved agencies with their own leadership structure. - 4.
+Established principles for unifying command when multiple agencies are involved. - 5.
+A system that builds a manageable span of control for responders preventing overload. - 6.
+Information and intelligence management a.
+Command b.
+Operations